Using Sourcegraph with a monorepo

 - Indexed code search across projects in the monorepo.

-- Code navigation across projects in the monorepo.
+- Code intelligence across projects in the monorepo.

 The tools on a developer's local machine often can't cope with the scale of a monorepo.
 For example, a developer often cannot load the whole monorepo into their IDE, and therefore has to do without code exploration functionality useful when doing cross-project work.
 Sourcegraph brings this functionality back to developers, enabling them to work efficiently at the day-to-day task of understanding code.